corda/corda/docs/source/ha-utilities.rst

 The registration tool can be used to register multiple Corda nodes with the network operator, it is useful when managing multiple identities and setting up multiple Corda nodes sharing Corda firewall infrastructures.
 For convenience the tool is also downloading network parameters.
 Additionally, the tool can use the crypto services configured in the bridge(if any) to generate SSL keys and import them into the bridge.

+The tool does not include any third party supplied client side jar files needed when connecting to an HSM.
+These jar files are supplied by the HSM vendor.
+The tool does however assume that it can load these jar files from the drivers sub directory of the configured base-directory option.
+Before running the tool you need to make sure the required HSM client side jar files are in the drivers directory.
+This is only necessary when connecting to an HSM.

 Command-line options
 ~~~~~~~~~~~~~~~~~~~~
 .. code-block:: shell